 It's now a community space with vibrant work studios for local designer-makers who trade in traditional and contemporary arts and crafts.
 There's also a café, a natural therapy centre, and The Fold care farm, which helps vulnerable people to participate in meaningful farm and craft activities.

-Community Interest Company
+Why we became a Community Interest Company

 "It helps people with learning disabilities and mental health problems, while growing organic produce for the café.
-We get visitors from all over the place who come and enjoy our facilities and say we're a haven.
+We get visitors from all over the place who enjoy our facilities and say we're a haven.
 We are a centre that is making a stand for creativity, sustainability and health."